modulozero/AdverCalculator/README.md

 - Lock the UI.
 - `Current Operator` is set to the selected operator.
 - Evaluate the operation of `Left Operand [Current Operator] Right Operand`.
-- `Left Operator` is set to the operation's result.
+- `Left Operand` is set to the operation's result.
 - Unlock the UI.
 - Progress to `After Operator`.